manuelinfosec/bike-sharing-analysis/README.md

 - **weather related features**: This contains information about the weather conditions.
 The **weathersit, temp, atemp, hum** and **windspeed** columns are included in this group.
 - **record related features**: This contains information about the number of records for the specific hour and date.
 This group included the **casual, registered** and **cnt** columns.

 > Note: **instant** wasn't included in any of the aforementioned groups.
-The reason for this is that it is an idex column and will be exluded from the analysis, as it does not contain any information relevant to this analysis.
+The reason for this is that it is an index column and will be exluded from the analysis, as it does not contain any information relevant to this analysis.

 ### Preprocessing Details
 1. `seasons`: each of the four divisions of the year